-I am an Assistant Professor in the Department of Political Science at Loyola University Chicago.
+I am an Associate Professor in the Department of Political Science at Loyola University Chicago.
 My research focuses on how inequality structures democratic life in the United States.
-My other interests include experimental methods, program evaluation, children's political development, education policy, and voter turnout.
+My other interests include political psychology, experimental methods, program evaluation, children's political development, education policy, and voter turnout.